qlyoung/MumbleEchoSpatializer/README.md

 Troubleshooting
 ---------------
+- Verify that Mumble is running
 - Verify that Echo VR is running
-- Verify that Mumble is running
+- Join a match

 In Mumble settings, under "Audio Output":
 - Verify that the device is set to your Rift headphones